dhellmann/pymotw-3/source/copy/index.rst

 The *deep copy* created by ``deepcopy()`` is a new container populated with copies of the contents of the original object.
-To make a deep copy of a ``list``, a new ``list`` is constructed, the elements of the original list are copied, then those copies are appended to the new list.
+To make a deep copy of a ``list``, a new ``list`` is constructed, the elements of the original list are copied, and then those copies are appended to the new list.

 Replacing the call to ``copy()`` with ``deepcopy()`` makes the